joeblew999/pb-stack/mod/_template/README.md

 # _template

-There are 3 Archetypes so far:
+There are 4 Archetypes so far:

-1. Remote-Source pulls remote source code from a repo, and packages it.
+1. binary-local has the binary locally.

-2. Binary pulls binaries from a repo and packages it.
+2. binary-remote pulls binaries from a repo and packages it.

-3. Source has source code locally.
+3. source-local has source code locally.

-## Archetypes Traits

-Root needs to have:

-**taskfile.yml** thats includes **name.taskfile.yaml**

-Examples needs to have **local**, **none**, **remote** setups to simulate the Software Flows.

-## Runtimes

-local is when your using local task files.

-none is when there is nothing in the foolder.

-remote is when your pulling the tasks remotely, as your running remotely from some other place.
+4. source-remote pulls remote source code from a repo, and packages it.